 · Skirts and shorts must come to the top of the knee.

-· Hooded pullover sweatshirts are permitted, but the hood must be down at all times.
+· Hooded sweatshirts are permitted, but the hood must be down at all times.

-· Hats, doo-rags, beanies/winter sock hats or other full head-coverings are not to be worn in the building and must be kept in lockers during the school day.
-If student is found to be in violation, the head covering will be confiscated and returned to the student at the end of the week.
+· Hats, Tams, doo-rags, beanies/winter sock hats or other full head coverings are not to be worn in the building.
+If a student is found to be in violation, the head covering may be confiscated and returned to the student at the end of the week.

 For the care, welfare, safety and security of all students, we ask that students adhere to and staff members enforce the following expectations:

 Schoolwide expectations are reviewed daily during the morning announcements.
 Any student not in compliance with the Schoolwide Expectations will be asked to comply immediately.
-If the student cannot or will not comply, the student will be sent to their administrator.
+If the student cannot or will not comply, the student will be sent to his or her administrator.